-Alex: Yeah.
-So, as I mentioned a second ago, Red Bank is similar to East Chattanooga.
-If people wanna be close to the North Shore but don’t wanna deal with North Shore prices, Red Bank is where they go.
+Alex: So, Red Bank is similar to East Chattanooga.
+If people want to be close to the North Shore but don’t want to deal with North Shore prices, Red Bank is where they go.

 Matthew: Awesome.
 Well, we have run through all of Chattanooga.
 Alex, I appreciate you taking a few minutes to talk to me about this.

-If you wanna find out more, you can reach out to us.
-Alex is obviously available.
-We’d love to talk to you about meeting your investing needs in Chattanooga.
-So, thank you very much, everybody.
+If you want to find out more, you can reach out to us.
+We’d love to talk to you about where to invest in Chattanooga.

 Alex: Thanks, everybody.